opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

         cohort: output/summary.txt
 ```

-:spiral_notepad: Users already familiar with the [OpenSAFELY research template](https://github.com/opensafely/research-template) may notice that the research template already includes a basic `project.yaml` file that can be edited.
+:notepad_spiral: Users already familiar with the [OpenSAFELY research template](https://github.com/opensafely/research-template) may notice that the research template already includes a basic `project.yaml` file that can be edited.
 Here, for the purposes of this tutorial,
 to skip setting up the template,
 we create this file entirely by hand.